LSBUSGP/Briefs/InstancedScrollingMaterial.md

 ## Extra Credit

 For extra credit on this brief, ensure that copies of Materials are not leaked.
 When you access a material in a Renderer, a new instance of the material is created.
 When the object is destryoed, that material is not automatically unloaded.
-Make sure materials don't leak into the scene.
+Make sure materials don't leak memory when going from scene to scene.